YDRen001/Demeter/README.md

 **Figure**: The plotted figures by MATLAB code.

-LoRa folder includes the code run on underground LoRa devices buried in soil
+LoRa folder includes the code run on underground LoRa devices buried in soil.